alexandrecuer/smartgrid/datasets/filesystem.md

 ## operation

-most sets can be restored on an EmonPI.
+Most sets can be restored on an EmonPI.
 The EmonPI is a very cheap and efficient data monitoring and managing platform.
 [Buy it here](https://shop.openenergymonitor.com/emonpi/)

-when restoring sets coming from deprecated versions of emoncms, a database update can be necessary
+When restoring sets coming from deprecated versions of emoncms, a database update can be necessary

 Once connected through SSH :